amr3499/RedTeam-CDT/README.md

 NTDS.dit dump tool for Windows AD

 ## NTDS.dit Stealer
 This tool will use an already established RDP connection to quietly dump the NTDS.dit and the registry keys needed to perform an attack and clear the logs.
-This attack will help the Red Team to obtain all Windows Domain Users password hashes.
+This attack will help the Red Team to obtain all Windows Domain Users password hashes without manually performing an NTDS.dit dump.

 ### Usage
 1. Prerequisite: Have an established RDP Connection to the Windows DC